So, you want a flat, sculpted stomach?

 Jumping Jacks are a simple exercise that makes a great warm-up to any training session.

 They get your heart rate up and increase blood flow through your muscles.

 Jumping Jacks are a full-body workout, using muscle groups in your arms, legs, butt, shoulders, and chest.

 They require balance and coordination, which will use your core muscles, including your abs.

-- To Start: Stand straight, feet together, arms at your sides.
+- Stand straight, feet together, arms at your sides.

 - As you jump, spread your feet shoulder-width apart and raise your arms above your head, clapping your palms together above your head.

 - On the next jump, return to the original position, except clap your hands behind you.
 Repeat these jumps.